-For the year ended
+For th For the year ended

-December 31, 2015
+Decem nber 31, 2015

-Acquisition of investments accounted for using the equity method-AAPM \$ 137,011
+Acquisition of investments accounted for using the equity method-AAPM Disposal of Associate-Interconnect: \$ 137,011

-Disposal of accociate - Interconnect:

-Decrease in differences in translation (shown as other equity) 3,291
+Decrease in difference on translation (Show as other equity item) 3,291

-Decrease in deferred income tax liabilities 674
+Decrease in deferred tax liabilities 674

-Decrease in investments accounted for using the equity method (1,409)
+Decrease in investments accounted for using the equity method ( 1,409)

 Gains on disposal of investments ( 139,567)

-\$
+\$ -

-(25)Operating Lease
+(25)Operating leases

 The Company leases several parcels of land from the Science Park Administration with expiration date between December 2023 and December 2034.
 The Company can renew the leases upon expiration.
 The Company also entered into lease agreements for its buildings and certain machinery and equipment.
-For years ended December 31, 2016 and 2015, the Company recognized rental expense amounted to \$534,632 and \$384,650, respectively.
+Siliconware Technology (Suzhou) Limited also entered into lease agreements for its land use right and certain machinery and equipment.
+For years ended December 31, 2016 and 2015, the Company recognized rental expense amounted to \$662,839 and \$490,132, respectively.